JoseQuintas/hwgui/contrib/qrdecode/ReadMe.txt

     Process the result by reading the output file line by line in your HWGUI app to your own needs.
+    The following HWGUI function help to read a text file with the result
+    of the scan: hwg_RdLn().
+    It has as autodetect for line endings for Windows/DOS, UNIX/LINUX and MacOS.

 3. Output format:

    Every scan operation starts with a string "QR-Code:" or "EAN-13:".
-   QR codes may be have more than line, they are delimited by the line ending of the operating system.
+   QR codes may be have more than one line, they are delimited by the line ending of the operating system.
    For every decoded issue the ASCII character BEL = 0x07 is appended at the end of the output file